Accounting Processes

 Response to Classmate

 Hello, great post!!
 What you say is true; a company cannot just independently decide the value of its assets and use the figures to conjure an attractive image of financial strength for its shareholders.
-This is a form of dishonesty, especially when assets are under/over-valued to give the desired net balance, thus the need for accounting processes.
+This is a form of dishonesty, especially when assets are under/over-valued to give the desired net balance.
+Thus, accounting processes are needed.
 It is indeed unfair weights that the Bible talks about.

 You have also mentioned Joseph as an example of a good steward.
-It makes me think that Christians have an advantage, especially those who make it a habit to commune with God on a daily basis.
-Joseph was able to plan beforehand and save the ‘world’ because of his relationship with God.
+It makes me think that Christians have an advantage, especially those who make it a habit to commune with God daily.
+Joseph could plan and save the ‘world’ because of his relationship with God.
 Can you imagine how the corporate world would change if God directed all the decisions made?
-Can you imagine how many failed mergers would be averted if there were Josephs in the corporate world?
+Can you imagine how many failed mergers would be averted if Josephs were in the corporate world?
 How about the stock exchange; it would flourish with Christian investors able to have foresight.

 ORDER A PLAGIARISM-FREE PAPER HERE